bniladridas/testapp-sdk/docs/authentication.md

 POST /api/test/reset
 ```

-This clears all users from memory.
+This clears all users from the database.
 Use only in development/testing environments.</content>
 <parameter name="filePath">docs/authentication.md